olliefr/gke-auto-sandbox/README.md

-# Google Kubernetes Engine (GKE) sandbox
+# Google Kubernetes Engine sandbox

 > **Warning**
-> This configuration is a research prototype.
-Use with caution :smiling_imp:
+> This is a research prototype.
+Think before you deploy :smiling_imp:

-This Terraform configuration deploys a sandbox for experimenting with [GKE Autopilot](https://cloud.google.com/kubernetes-engine) private clusters.
+This Terraform configuration deploys a sandbox for experimenting with [GKE Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) private clusters.

 Because it is meant for exploration and demos, some parts are configured differently from what you'd expect to see in a *production* system.
 The most prominent deviations are:

 * A *lot* of telemetry is collected.
 Logging and monitoring levels are set well above their default values.
-* All Google Cloud resources for the cluster are deployed directly from this Terraform module using the latest versions of Terraform and Terraform Google provider.
+* All Google Cloud resources for the cluster are deployed directly from this Terraform module with no extra dependencies.
+* The latest versions of Terraform and Terraform Google provider are used.
+* Some resources are deployed using [Google-beta provider](https://registry.terraform.io/providers/hashicorp/google-beta/latest).
-* Input validation is not a priority.
+* Input validation is done on a "best-effort" basis.
-* Backwards compatibility is non-existent.
+* No backwards compatibility should be expected.

 <!-- TODO research how Spot VMs work with Autopilot clusters
 * [Spot VM instances](https://cloud.google.com/kubernetes-engine/docs/concepts/spot-vms) are used for cluster nodes by default.